calmoo/mock-database-tester/README.md

 # ScyllaDB Stress simulation
 This is a mock database tester and CLI program that runs a process which generates random latency and throughput values for a set duration of seconds, while also running these processes in parallel.
+A summary of these processes is printed after execution has completed.

 ## Usage
 The number of processes to spawn is passed as an integer when running the program.
 This value must be larger than 0.